thehonorguard/mkdocs/docs/RoleGuide/AA2.md

 This List of air forces provides the markings used by each military organization.

-When multiple Factions use the same type of aircraft (ex.
+When multiple **Faction**s use the same type of aircraft (ex.
 MI-8: Russia, Chernarus, ANA, Takistan…), the markings (if not the camo) may be the only way to discern between friendly and enemy (see examples here).